sathwickreddyy/java-projects/java-tls-setup/README.md

 ```
 ---

-# Achieving the same with Private CA and Signed Server Certificate
+# 2. Achieving the same with Private CA and Signed Server Certificate (Corporate Way)

 ## 1. Generate a Private CA